Singular Bayesian Neural Networks: Gaussian Complexity Transfer: Deterministic to Bayesian

 \subsubsection{Complementary Strengths}

-\begin{remark}[When PAC-Bayes is stronger] PAC-Bayes bounds are tighter when: \begin{enumerate} \item \textbf{Large sample regime:} For large $m$, both bounds scale as $O(1/\sqrt{m})$, but PAC-Bayes may have better constants when the posterior is concentrated (small $C_{\max}$). \item \textbf{Posterior concentration:} When the posterior is highly concentrated around a good solution, $C_{\max}$ can be very small, making the KL term tight. \item \textbf{Large input norms:} PAC-Bayes bounds do not depend on $\|X\|_F$, which is advantageous when inputs have very large norm or heavy tails. \item \textbf{Dimension regime:} When $r(d_{\text{in}} + d_{\text{out}})$ is small relative to $\|X\|_F^2 d_{\text{out}}$, the PAC-Bayes bound can be more favorable. \end{enumerate} \end{remark}
+\begin{remark}[When PAC-Bayes is stronger] PAC-Bayes bounds are tighter when: \begin{enumerate} \item \textbf{Posterior concentration:} When the posterior is highly concentrated around a good solution, $C_{\max}$ can be very small, making the KL term tight.
+In the extreme case of a near-deterministic posterior, the PAC-Bayes gap approaches zero while the Gaussian complexity bound remains fixed by the class geometry. \item \textbf{Large input norms:} PAC-Bayes bounds do not depend on $\|X\|_F$, which is advantageous when inputs have very large norm or heavy tails.
+The Gaussian complexity bound's leading term grows linearly in $\|X\|_F$. \item \textbf{High-dimensional inputs with moderate rank:} Looking at the full expressions, PAC-Bayes scales with $r(d_{\text{in}} + d_{\text{out}})$ while Gaussian complexity (with bounded inputs) scales with $C_0^2 C_1^4 R^2 \cdot r\,d_{\text{out}}$.
+When $d_{\text{in}} \gg d_{\text{out}}$ and $C_0^2 C_1^4 R^2$ is large, PAC-Bayes can still be favorable despite the $d_{\text{in}}$ term, because it avoids the spectral norm constants entirely.
+Concretely, PAC-Bayes is structurally favorable when $C_{\max}(d_{\text{in}} + d_{\text{out}}) \lesssim \pi\mathcal{L}\, C_0^2 C_1^4 R^2\, d_{\text{out}}$, i.e., when the posterior is sufficiently concentrated relative to the spectral norm and Lipschitz constants. \end{enumerate} \end{remark}